alexeymorgunov/structbioinfo/Answers.md

 cealign human, cerev
 center
 ```

-UPDATE LINK

 The RMSD should be around 3.88.
 Unsurprisingly, this is worse than the previous alignment but still a very good score.
 Visual assessment should confirm that the proteins are very similar to each other.
-Baker's yeast and humans are quite far apart on the evolutionary tree, with sequence identity for this essential protein of only 24% ([alignment](http://www.uniprot.org/align/A20180302A7434721E10EE6586998A056CCD0537E46DB9EF) - link will expire on 9 Mar 2018) but with very strong structural homology.
+Baker's yeast and humans are quite far apart on the evolutionary tree, with sequence identity for this essential protein of only 24% ([alignment](https://www.uniprot.org/align/A201903106746803381A1F0E0DB47453E0216320D3911EFZ) - link will expire on 17 Mar 2019) but with very strong structural homology.
 Structure is indeed much better conserved than sequence!

 ---
 **5. Coevolutionary analysis**